aliyss/syncribullet/README.md

 # syncribullet (v2)
-SyncriBullet is a Stremio Addon that synchronizes your watchlist with other services.
+syncribullet is a Stremio Addon that synchronizes your watchlist with other services.

 > [!NOTE]
 > - (2025.05.24) Added import sync for Simkl!<br />